rubyworks/functor/README.md

 of having to create a specialized delegator class, a functor can be used instead.
 Functors are perfect when the delegation required is minimal.

-**NOTE** Ruby functors are not the same thing a Haskell functors.
-In Ruby Enumerators are most akin to Haskell's idea of a functor.
+**NOTE** Ruby functors are not the same as Haskell functors.
+In Ruby Enumerators are more akin to Haskell's idea of a functor.

 ## Batteries Included